Deeply bound (24$D_J$ + 5$S_{1/2}$) $^{87}$Rb and $^{85}$Rb molecules for eight spin couplings: Experimental Results

-The molecular resonances in the photoassociation spectra shown in Fig.~\ref{fig:data} are unique for each of the eight ($I_2$, $F_2$, $J$)-combinations.
+The resonances in the spectra shown in Fig.~\ref{fig:data} are different for each ($I_2$, $F_2$, $J$) case.
 The upward trend of the background signal at small detunings is attributed to Rydberg-Rydberg molecules~\cite{Zhao2018praCsnDJ}.
-We assign the most prominent discrete peaks to the deep or shallow potentials of Rydberg-ground molecules, A/C or B/D in Fig.~\ref{fig:pecs_ex_joined}, respectively, by comparison with the resonances predicted by the model discussed below.
+We assign the most prominent peaks to the deep or shallow potentials of Rydberg-ground molecules, A/C or B/D in Fig.~\ref{fig:pecs_ex_joined}, respectively, by comparison with the resonances predicted by our model (see below).
 The binding energies, determined by Gaussian fits to the peaks, are marked with vertical lines and listed in Table \ref{fig:binding_energy_table}.
-The largest uncertainty contribution is a systematic arising from the upper-transition laser frequency calibration (typically 0.6-0.9~MHz), followed by statistical uncertainties caused by fluctuations in signal strength and the peak-fitting.
-The resultant relative uncertainties of the listed binding energies range between 0.2\%, for the deepest bound $^{85}$Rb-states found, and 0.4\%.
-To our knowledge, this is lower than in previously reported results.
+The largest uncertainty arises from the 480-nm laser frequency calibration (typically 0.6-0.9~MHz), followed by statistical uncertainties caused by fluctuations in signal strength and the peak-fitting.
+The resultant relative uncertainties of the listed binding energies range between 0.2\%, for the lowest states found, and 0.4\%.
+To our knowledge, these values are lower than previously reported ones.

 The identified peaks, with the exception of peaks D$_x$, arise from the first or second vibrational resonances in the outer region of the PECs ($R \approx$ 800--1000$a_0$, see Fig.~\ref{fig:pecs_ex_joined}).
-We observed no other prominent resonances up to 150~MHz below the deepest peaks in Figure~\ref{fig:data}.
-The D$_x$ peaks correspond to resonances in the inner well at $R \approx 710a_0$; they have weaker signals due to the reduced likelihood of finding ground-state atoms at smaller internuclear separations.
-Most unidentified peaks in Fig.~\ref{fig:data} are higher vibrational resonances of the deep potentials.
-Their low signal strength may be attributed to the rapid oscillations in their vibrational wavefunctions (see inset of Fig.~\ref{fig:pecs_ex_joined}(a)), leading to small Franck-Condon factors, and their short tunneling-induced lifetimes.
+We observed no other prominent resonances up to 150~MHz below the deepest peaks in Fig.~\ref{fig:data}.
+The D$_x$ peaks correspond to resonances in the inner well at $R \approx 710a_0$; they have weaker signals due to the reduced likelihood of finding atoms at smaller internuclear separations.
+Most unidentified peaks in Fig.~\ref{fig:data} are higher resonances in the deep potentials.
+Their low signal strength may be attributed to the rapid oscillations in their vibrational wavefunctions [see the inset of Fig.~\ref{fig:pecs_ex_joined}(a)], leading to small Franck-Condon factors, and their short tunneling-induced lifetimes.
+The spin-mixing also plays a role in signal strength; a method for computing line strengths of vibrational spectra of Rydberg molecules including the hyperfine- and spin-dependence is presented in Ref. \cite{Markson2016cpctheory}.